The structure of finite Morse index solutions to two free boundary problems in $\mathbb{R}^2$: Introduction

+We also show that the stability condition of $u_\varepsilon$ induces a stability condition for this Liouville equation.
+By the fact that there is no entire stable solution of Liouville equation in dimension $1$, we get a second order estimate on $f_\varepsilon^\pm$.

 Next, let us discus the exponential convergence of $u$ at infinity.
-This is relatively independent of other results in this paper.
-Once we know that at infinity $u$ is close to a finite number of one dimensional solutions patched together and some uniform Lipschitz regularity of $\partial\Omega$, we can further show that the convergence rate (to the one dimensional profile) is exponential.
+Once we know that at infinity $u$ is close to a finite number of one dimensional solutions patched together, by using the uniform Lipschitz regularity of $\partial\Omega$, we can further show that the convergence rate (to the one dimensional profile) is exponential.
 This is mainly due to the following two facts: (i) because we are in dimension $2$, the minimal hypersurfaces are just straight lines, and hence there is no effect of the curvature; (ii) the second eigenvalue for the linearized problem at the one dimensional solution $g$ is positive.
 Note that the one dimensional solution is stable.
 However, there is an eigenfunction with eigenvalue $0$.
 Fortunately this eigenfunction is exactly $g^\prime$, which comes from the translation invariance of the problem.
+We would like to mention that the positivity of the second eigenvalue can be viewed as a {\em nondegeneracy } condition, because the first eigenvalue $0$ comes from the translation invariance of the problem.
+This fact has been used a lot in the construction of solutions to the Allen-Cahn equation, see for example \cite{DKW 2}.

 To prove the exponential convergence, we view the equation as an evolution problem in the form